-R-VALUE Resistance value.
-A precise measurement of the insulation's resistance insulation blown will have a certain amount of progressive settling that occurs after a period of time.
+SETTLED DENSITY The point at which the insulation will not continue to settle further.
+Any insulation blown will have a certain amount of progressive settling that occurs after a period of time.
 Following the insulation manufacturers recommendations for bag rate coverage will provide useful information to accommodate for settling.